 33.30.3 Economic Bids at EDAM Interties

-Except for resource-specific resources with an obligation to serve Demand in the EDAM Area described in Section 33.30.8 or a designated resource associated with network integration transmission service of an EDAM Transmission Service Provider, Scheduling Coordinators may not submit Economic Bids at EDAM External Interties or EDAM Internal Interties.
+Except for resource-specific resources with an obligation to serve Demand in the EDAM Area described in Section 33.30.8, a Scheduling Coordinator for a designated resource associated with network integration transmission service of an EDAM Transmission Service Provider, or a resource located outside of the EDAM Area at an EDAM External Intertie with the CAISO Balancing Authority Area, may not submit Economic Bids at EDAM External Interties or EDAM Internal Interties.
 Scheduling Coordinators may submit Self-Schedules at any EDAM Intertie.

 33.30.4 EDAM Entity Access to Bid Information

-To conduct the EDAM Resource Sufficiency Evaluation pursuant to Section 33.31, an EDAM Entity will have access to Bids, without pricing information, associated with the EDAM Resources within the Balancing Authority Area it represents and at EDAM Interties with other Balancing Authority Areas.
+For the CAISO to conduct the EDAM Resource Sufficiency Evaluation pursuant to Section 33.31, an EDAM Entity will necessarily have access to certain data related to Bids, without pricing information, associated with the EDAM Resources within the Balancing Authority Area it represents and at EDAM Interties with other Balancing Authority Areas.

 33.30.5 Start-Up and Minimum Load